Dereku/AetherVPN/README.md

 **Building:**

-In order to build the plugin, you need to download and add CraftBukkit1092.jar, Permissions.jar (Yeti Permissions), and PermissionsEx-1.12.jar to your `lib` folder.
+In order to build the plugin, you need to download and add CraftBukkit1092.jar to your `lib` folder.
 Then you should be able to edit the plugin in your favorite IDE (Developed in IntelliJ IDEA) and use Gradle to build it.

 ---